 Seborrheic Keratoses are generally harmless benign lesions, hyperpigmentation, or age spots.
 As non-cancerous growths, the spots can be flat, raised, flaky, crusty, swollen and have a darker color than the normal skin tone.
 SKs can present in a variety of ways and be velvety, shiny, or have a wart-like texture and grow thicker relative to the skin around the area.
 They may also get bigger and change in color over time.
 Moles tend to be smoother in texture than SKs and should be diagnosed by a dermatologist to differentiate it from a mole, melanoma, or other skin growth or lesion.

-Treatment of age spots involves a multifactorial approach starting with sunscreen with a minimum spf of 30 and then can progress to prescription bleaching creams, chemical peels and possible laser treatments.
-Results last longer if strict photoprotection is observed post treatment.
+Treatment of brown spots involves a multifactorial approach starting with sunscreen with a minimum SPF of 30 and then progresses to newly FDA-approved Eskata topical treatment, prescription bleaching creams, chemical peels and possible laser treatments.
+Results last longer if strict photoprotection is practiced post-treatment.

-The most simple treatment to protect the skin from further damage and worsening of the spots is use of a sunscreen.
-Sunscreen is also important after other treatment methods so the spots will not recur.
+The most simple treatment to protect the skin from further damage and worsening of the spots is the use of sunscreen.
+Sunscreen is also essential after other treatment methods so the hyperpigmentation spots will not recur.

 These are topical applications prescribed by the physician to fade small spots.
-Treatment normally takes anywhere from two months to a year or longer.
+Treatment takes typically anywhere from two months to a year or longer.